Action Network for XR

 Go to the right hand side menu and pick 'Email'

-1: Skip this if you've changed your default settings as instructions above.
+1: Skip to step 2 if you've already changed your default settings

-2: You should see the default template layout here - if not contact the Action Network Team.
+2: You should see the default XR template layout here (2022 Simple Email Layout) - if not contact the Action Network Team.

 3b.
 Also you should complete the Preview text with some extra words of encouragement.
 This can be about 10 words long and it will show up on some people's phones before they open the email.
 So think of it as some extra bit of information to tempt them in to opening it.

 4: Then write your email.
 The safest way is to type straight in to here.
 If you copy and paste from a Word or Google doc, the formatting can also copy over which creates problems.
 Either copy from a plain text editor or paste without formatting.
 Help on how to do this